-We have some exposure to floating interest rates through a combination of floating interest rate borrowings and the use of derivatives.
-A significant portion of our sales are also affected by general economic trends: when the economy is strong, interest rates increase and so does sales demand from our customers, increasing our ability to pay higher interest costs.
+Superior maintains floating interest rate exposure through a combination of floating interest rate borrowing and uses derivative instruments at times, to mitigate this risk.
+Demand for a significant portion of propane distribution's sales are affected by general economic trends.
+Generally speaking, when the economy is strong, interest rates increase, as does demand from Superior's customers, thereby increasing Superior's sales and its ability to pay higher interest costs.
 The opposite is also true.
-There is a relationship between interest rates, the level of economic activity, and our ability to pay higher or lower interest rates.
-Higher interest rates can also increase borrowing costs, however, which will have an adverse effect.
+In this way, there is a common relationship among economic activity levels, interest rates and Superior's ability to pay higher or lower rates.
+Increased interest rates will, however, affect Superior's borrowing costs, which will have an adverse effect.